Take the first step

 If rendezvous is your primary thing but want to add some authenticity to your camp, you may also want to read: Ett par tips till gemene rendezvousbesökare

 If you are enjoying yourself just the way it is.
 Keep on doing what you are doing!
-Fun is the key element no matter how you do this.
+Fun is the key no matter how you do this.

 Food for thought